 Hours: 11:00 am-8:00 pm (shops), 11:00 am-11:00 pm (restaurants) (Note: hours may vary per shop)

-About 40 minutes away from Shibuya, Grandberry Mall is right in front of Minami-Machida Station.
+Formerly Grandberry Mall, this outlet mall is about 40 minutes away from Shibuya, Grandberry Park is right in front of Minami-Machida Station.
 With a Southern Californian theme, the mall is divided into 4 sections: Freshberry Market, which is comprised of cafes and restaurants; Home Life Garden; Oasis Square; and Outlet Shops.
 The mall carries brands such as Old Navy, Gap, Nike, Urban Research, and Adidas.
 It also has a movie theater and a playground, and there are events for shoppers’ enjoyment every now and then.

 Access: Torihama Station (Yokohama Bayside), Minami-Osawa Station (Tama Minami-Osawa), Iruma Station (Iruma), Kaihin-Makuhari Station (Makuhari), 10 mins by bus from Sodegaura Station (Kisarazu)